-That summer, I looked back at my school year and my eyes were opened to what I had never noticed before.
+That summer, I looked back at my school year and my eyes beheld what I had never noticed before.
 My classmates were separated into social groups, and I was at the very bottom.
 I was the black music nerd with frizzy hair, glasses, and braces.
 I wore clunky brown sneakers and used a rainbow bandana as a headband.
-I saw the popular girls, watched their pin straight hair flow onto their backs, spotted their Vera Bradley backpacks and Forever 21 outfits.
-It hit me too quickly that my little bubble wasn’t all that existed.
-My mind was opened to social standards and I was crushed by the fact that I did not meet them in the slightest.
+I saw the popular girls, watched their pin-straight hair flow onto their backs, spotted their Vera Bradley backpacks and Forever 21 outfits.
+It hit me quickly – my little bubble wasn’t all that existed.
+My mind was opened to social standards, and I was crushed by the fact that I did not meet them in the slightest.

-I tried changing myself to be just like them.
+I tried adapting, tried becoming more like them.
 I became insecure and changed my interests and clothing choices and hair so that they aligned with theirs.
-I got over that phase quickly, giving up on trying to be like everyone else.
-With that acceptance, my confidence should have surged back.
-I should have become full of self-acceptance and self-love.
-My life would become one filled with positivity and spirit, friends, and good times.
+Thankfully, I got over that phase quickly, giving up on trying to be like everyone else.
+When I resisted conforming, my confidence should have surged back.
+I should have been filled with contentment and self-love.
+My life should have filled with positivity and spirit, friends, and good times.
 None of that happened.

 It all started with you.

 Every aspect of my life changed as soon as you decided to stroll onto my face, my back, my shoulders, and my chest.
 You first arrived as a minuscule bump in the center of my smooth brown forehead.
 You would go away, I figured.
 I’d make you.
 I determinedly searched the Internet for ways to make you dissolve into nonexistence.

 I got a Q-tip and dipped it in hot chamomile tea and pressed it tightly against you, wincing at the burning sensation of the scorching liquid mingling with my skin.
 I went to bed hoping that the home remedy I had found on Google would send you scrambling for an escape from the dissolved herbs chasing you out of my pores.